Get to know Wellesley

 Wellesley offers many more miles of trails to traverse, like the one that reaches Maugus Hill, one of the highest points in town, from Centennial Reservation.
 But you’d be remiss not to visit the specialty shops that line the streets from Wellesley Square to Linden Square.
 Wasik’s Cheese Shop has been in operation since 1964 and is undoubtedly the finest cheese shop in the MetroWest region.
 Locals think nothing of standing in line to try the creamy Pont L’eveque cheese from France or cave-aged Gruyere from Switzerland, along with prosciutto and other charcuterie, olives, chocolate, crackers, and a large selection of wine.
 Nearby, Isabel Harvey is where many locals find stylish handbags and jewelry, ideal for graduation and wedding gifts.

 The Local is a fun gastropub, ideal for a burger and local craft brew.
 Alta Strada serves homemade pasta dishes, and The Cottage offers sublime salads and seafood dishes.
-For meat lovers, the venerable Smith & Wollensky occupies prime real estate for prime rib on Church Square, while Juniper is known for its lamb bolognese and braised beef short rib.
+For meat lovers, the venerable Smith & Wollensky occupies prime real estate for dry-age beef on Church Square, while Juniper is known for its lamb bolognese and braised beef short rib.

 If you have the good fortune to be here in late May for Wellesley’s Wonderful Weekend, get ready for festivities that include a pancake breakfast, antique car parade, outdoor musical performances, and fireworks in the evening at Hunnewell Field.
 Also be on the lookout for other outdoor concerts during the summer, especially on Saturday nights in Wellesley Square.
 That’s about as wild as this college town gets!

 Prior to opening his boutique travel agency, ActiveTravels, with his wife, Lisa, Newton-based Steve Jermanok wrote over 2,000 travel articles for Outside, Travel & Leisure, The Boston Globe, and many other publications.
 He can usually be found walking his mini goldendoodle, Theo, at Echo Bridge, Cutler Park, and Elm Bank.